A front yard is the first place that everyone coming into your home sees. It’s a place that tells visitors about your home.

 The other best way of landscaping the front yard with plants is by creating a pond in the garden.
 For this idea to work, you’ll need a constant supply of water.

 Of course, like a swimming pool, you can provide an artificial supply of water.
-And at the same time, you need to have enough land to drain the water.
+And at the same time, you need to have enough land for draining the water.

 You can use the excess water to water plants in your garden.
 You use the pond to rear some fish or just for fun.